Learn What You Currently Eat and Drink

 - In addition, write down the physical activities you do, and how long you spend doing each one.
 Log each activity that you do for at least 10 minutes at a time.
 Every bit adds up.
-Use the SuperTracker, a journal, a tracking form, or mark a calendar.
+Use the SuperTracker, a journal, or mark a calendar.

 - Once you've identified what you are doing now, keep it up!
 Tracking what and how much you eat and drink, your body weight, and your physical activity can help you manage your body weight over the long term.